vircadia/vircadia-docs-sphinx/docs/source/script/transfer-hfc-tutorial.md

 <div class="admonition note">
     <p class="admonition-title">Note</p>
-    <p>Make sure you keep the web app URL and the Google Sheet URL **private**, or your authorization data will be visible to anyone with access to the sheet.</p>
+    <p>Make sure you keep the web app URL and the Google Sheet URL <strong>private</strong>, or your authorization data will be visible to anyone with access to the sheet.</p>
 </div>

 ### Allow Users to Start the Slot Machine